History of lute-family instruments: Fusion, instruments and music

 Instruments from approximately the 12th and 13th centuries in Spain and Sicily, areas conquered by Muslims and then European Christians.
 Instrument identities are educated guesses, even by experts, as none of these were labeled and historical descriptions of different types are vague.
-Places where cultures interact is a breeding ground of new ideas, where experimentation creates new instruments, the same process that blends different types of music to create new music by fusion.
+Places where cultures interact are fertile sources of new ideas, where experimentation creates new instruments, the same process that blends different types of music to create new music by fusion.
 A similar process happened in Central Asia, over centuries of repeated trade by different cultures and conquests by different tribes.

 Even after the Muslims were conquered in Spain or driven out, the process of experimentation continued, leading to a number of European instruments, including the guitar.
 A similar process occurred in Italy.
 Both Spain and Italy experimented with the viol or vihuela which led to bowed viols, violas vielles, and guitars.
 Other experiments led to the citole and cittern or Portuguese guitar, the gittern and vandola (mandore, mandola) which also led to the guitar, but also to the mandolin family.
 Spanish instruments that survived in Spanish colonies include the tiple.

 Portuguese experiments led to the Portuguese guitar, and other instruments seen today in places that Portuguese ships landed, including the cavaquinho and ukulele.